seagrendaniel/loop-code-interview/README.md

 ### Client Portion
 - Build client of your choosing to display the data.
 Something simple that lists users, and their vehicles
-- Using frameworks is permitted here but not required ( I mean VanillaJS, no jQuery will be accepted )
+- Using frameworks is permitted here but not required.
+Either VanillaJS or a Framework, no jQuery or libaries will be accepted.

 #### **Docker Cheat Sheet**